An elderly female hand holds a mock United States government Medicare Health Insurance card.

 • Enroll, change, or drop your Medicare Part D prescription plan

-Suppose you use the Annual Enrollment Period to return to Original Medicare from Medicare Advantage.
+Suppose you use the AEP to return to Original Medicare from Medicare Advantage.
 In this case, you can then enroll in a Medicare Supplement plan to lower or eliminate your Original Medicare out-of-pocket costs.
 This plan will begin on January 1 of the following year.
 However, there is a chance the Medicare Supplement plan application can be denied due to underwriting unless there’s a guaranteed-issue right.

 How to Get Help Understanding Medicare Enrollment Periods